s1de-walker/Streamlit-Fin1/README.md

 <img src="sc/appftp.png" alt="Description" width="800">

-### This is an app to track various factors in the US markets
+### This app tracks various factors in the US markets

 You can select the date range and factors to analyze from the sidebar<br/>
 - Performance: It will display the time series of their performances (annualized returns)